Music for Hotels: Your Guide to the Perfect Hotel Playlist

 This dining space is contemporary in design, with a modern menu to match.
 Here, electronic music with elements of jazz, pop and bossa nova like the tracks below, help to create a modern, sophisticated environment:

-For a more classic restaurant like 1985 at The Queens Hotel, jazz is a good fit, but be careful to choose a sound with some toe-tapping energy and playfulness.
+For a more classic Restaurant 1865 at The Queens Hotel, jazz is a good fit, but be careful to choose a sound with some toe-tapping energy and playfulness.
 Avoid the common mistake of using music that feels too stuffy or old-fashioned.
 Music by present-day artists always works well:

 Do you want or need to learn more about how to license music for your restaurant?
 We dedicated a full article about the key things to know for an owner here: Music licensing tips for restaurants in 2021.